Henry Girdlestone: History

 Girdlestone was born at Penkridge, Staffordshire, the eldest son of Eliza Jane Girdlestone, née Webb and Henry Girdlestone, a Church of England clergyman.

 He grew up at the rectory of Bathampton and was educated at Bath College and Magdalen College, Oxford University, where he graduated BA and MA and rowed for Oxford.

-In 1888 he returned to Bath College as a tutor, and was briefly private tutor to one of the Lords Ashtown.
+In 1888 he returned to Bath College as a tutor, and was briefly a private tutor to one of the Lords Ashtown.

 In 1891 he entered holy orders in the Diocese of Bath and Wells and was ordained in 1892.

 In 1893 Bishop Kennion was in England recruiting teaching staff for St Peter's College, Adelaide, and Girdlestone successfully applied for the position of headmaster.
 Years later he would joke that Kennion was more impressed with the fact that he had rowed stroke for Oxford in 1885 and 1886 than his other credentials.

 He commenced his duties in the first term of 1894, and his influence was immediately felt.
 His love of sport and good sportsmanship was infectious, and he gained additional respect by his own record and athletic ability.
 Rowing became one of the chief features of the school's sporting calendar.